CTFEDs/Global-Accessibility-Awareness-Day-2017/activities.md

 People with physical disabilities use a keyboard instead of a mouse as it doesnâ€™t require precise movements.

-* Is there a visible focus indicator (i.e., do you know where you are) at all times as you navigate each screen using the tab and shift tab keys?
+* Is there a visible `:focus` indicator at all times as you navigate each screen using the tab and shift tab keys?
 * Are you able to interact with every element that receives focus using the keyboard alone?
 * If there is any element that provides functionality if you hover over it with your mouse, such as revealing a tooltip or a set of actions, can you display this strictly using the keyboard alone?